minetest/minetest_game/README.md

 The Minetest Game GitHub master HEAD is generally compatible with the GitHub master HEAD of the Minetest engine.
-Additionally, when the Minetest engine is tagged to be a certain version (e.g.
+Additionally, when the Minetest engine is tagged to be of a certain version (e.g.
 0.4.10), Minetest Game is tagged with the version too.

-When stable releases are made, Minetest Game and the Minetest engine is packaged and made available at [www.minetest.net](https://www.minetest.net/downloads/).
+When stable releases are developed, Minetest Game and the Minetest engine is packaged and made available at [www.minetest.net](https://www.minetest.net/downloads/).

 ## Licensing